ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

     ...
 </body>
 ```
-Which gets replaced when `Program` starts in the Web Assembly context.
-The code line that defines which elemwent gets replaced with what component is:
+The code line that defines which element gets replaced with what is:
 ```csharp
     // Replace the app id element with the component App builder.RootComponents.Add<App>("#app");